lowlydba/LowlyDBA/README.md

 Some of my unique skills include:

 - Rounding out custom Slackmoji libraries
-- Championing all things markdown
+- Championing all things markdown and documentation
 - Being an automagician
 - Passion for digital craftsmanship & accessibility
 - Multi faceted altruism in engineering

 I also:

-* :runner: run long distance
 * :dog: have an uncropped, undocked Doberman mix
 * :free: make open source software
 * :deciduous_tree: create moss art